zainforbjs/cfwheels/guides/displaying-views-to-users/pages.md

 # Pages

 We've talked previously about how the controller is responsible for deciding which view files to render to the user.
-Read the [Rendering Content](https://guides.cfwheels.org/cfwheels-guides/handling-requests-with-controllers/rendering-content) chapter if you need to refresh your memory about that topic.
+Read the [Rendering Content](https://guides.cfwheels.org/2.5.0/v/3.0.0-snapshot/handling-requests-with-controllers/rendering-content) chapter if you need to refresh your memory about that topic.

 In this chapter, we'll explain exactly _where_ to place these files and _what_ to put in them.

 ### Where to Place the Files

 In the simplest case, your controller action (typically a function inside your controller CFC file) will have a view file associated with it.
-As explained in the [Rendering Content](https://guides.cfwheels.org/cfwheels-guides/handling-requests-with-controllers/rendering-content) chapter, this file will be included automatically at the end of the controller action code.
-So if you're running the `show` action in the `blog` controller, for example, Wheels will include the `views/blog/show.cfm` file.
+As explained in the [Rendering Content](https://guides.cfwheels.org/2.5.0/v/3.0.0-snapshot/handling-requests-with-controllers/rendering-content) chapter, this file will be included automatically at the end of the controller action code.
+So if you're running the `show` action in the `blog` controller, for example, Wheels will include the `app/views/blog/show.cfm` file.

 Some rules can be spotted here:

-* All view files live in the `views` folder.
+* All view files live in the `app/views` folder.
-* Each controller gets a subfolder named after it in the `views` folder.
+* Each controller gets a subfolder named after it in the `app/views` folder.
 * The view file to include is just a regular `.cfm` file named after the action.

 For creating standard pages, your work process will likely consist of the following steps: